Students are expected

 Students will work in small teams (ca. 2-4 students each) to examine a specific local economic development challenge in detail.
 Each group will (a) develop a set of interim deadlines for completing stages of the project; (b) present their results in class during the week of April 15-17, and (c) submit a final written version of their project by the end of the semester (tentative date: April 22).
 As necessary, we will allocate part of selected class sessions to work on group project tasks.
 Detailed instructions to follow.

-- The primary project is an examination of the broad economic sector of conferences/ conventions/ meetings as a key community economic development driver.
+- The first option is an examination of the broad economic sector of conferences/ conventions/ meetings as a key community economic development driver.
 Students will review the literature on the economic impact of conferences/ conventions, and assess current and potential demand for conference/ convention facilities in the Ann Arbor region.
-(This Michigan's Engaging Community through the Classroom (MECC) project involves teams of graduate students from UM's public policy and urban planning programs.
-The study's sponsor is the Ann Arbor Visitors and Convention Bureau.)
-With multiple groups working on this issue, we will develop a set of distinct and complementary tasks for each group.
+If multiple groups choose this issue, we will develop a set of distinct and complementary tasks for each group (though overlap is fine and I would encourage each group to share resources where useful).

-[Note: the typical class size for UP538 is 12-20 students.
-With project groups of 2-4 students, I estimate a total 3-6 groups.
+[Note: the typical class size for UP538 is 15-20 students.
+With project groups of 2-4 students, I estimate a total of 5 - 8 groups.
 Given the considerable institutional and local community interest in the topic of the conference/meeting/convention sector, we would ideally have at least half of the groups work on this topic.]

 Take-Home Essay/Final Exam (due April 29, 12:00 noon)